Miguel Vargas Player Props: Dodgers vs. Reds

 Miguel Vargas At The Plate

-- Vargas is hitting .228 with 13 doubles, three triples, five home runs and 28 walks.
+- Vargas is hitting .234 with 14 doubles, three triples, six home runs and 28 walks.

-- Vargas enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .267.
+- Vargas is batting .429 with one homer during his last outings and is riding a five-game hitting streak.

-- Looking at the 56 games he has played this year, he's homered in five of them (8.9%), and in 2.3% of his trips to the dish.
+- He has gone deep in 10.5% of his games this year, and 2.7% of his trips to the plate.

-- Vargas has driven in a run in 17 games this season (30.4%), including eight games with more than one RBI (14.3%).
+- Vargas has driven in a run in 18 games this year (31.6%), including nine games with more than one RBI (15.8%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.